-The Communication Support Worker team is a group of professionals employed to provide communication support for students on an individual basis or as part of a group with other deaf students at the Academy and in mainstream educational institutions such as primary schools, secondary schools, mainstream colleges, universities and other educational organisations.
-They also support students when taking examinations, on mainstream school trips or when on work placements.
-Many CSWs are qualified to train mainstream Teachers, Lecturers, Employers and peers from the wider community in Deaf Awareness.
+The Communication Support Worker team is a group of professionals employed to provide communication support for students on an individual basis or as part of a group with other deaf students.
+This takes place at the Academy and in mainstream educational institutions such as primary schools, secondary schools, mainstream colleges, universities and other educational organisations.